Edan Diop

-Edan Diop (born 24 August 2004) is a French professional footballer who plays as a midfielder for Ligue 1 club Monaco.
+Edan Diop (born 28 August 2004) is a French professional footballer who plays as a midfielder for Belgian Pro League club Cercle Brugge on loan from Ligue 1 club Monaco.

 Club career

 Diop is a youth product of Tours and Chambray FC, before joining the youth academy of Monaco in 2019.
 He signed his first professional contract with Monaco on 5 August 2022 until 2025.
 He made his professional debut with Monaco as a substitute in a UEFA Europa League match against Bayer Leverkusen in a 3–2 (5–3) penalty shootout loss on 23 February 2023.

+On 18 July 2025, Diop joined Cercle Brugge in Belgium on loan.

 International career

 Diop is a youth international for France, having played for the France U19s in 2022.

 Personal life

-Born in France, Diop was born to a Senegalese father and Moroccan mother.
+Diop was born in France to a Senegalese father and Moroccan mother.
 His older brother Sofiane Diop is also a professional footballer.

 Playing style

 Diop is a modern box-to-box midfielder, he is skilled both offensively and defensively.
 He is a capable goalscorer, having scored several for the Monaco youth side's and as a youth international.